Maryland Pharmacy Technician Licensing Guide

 Choosing Between Maryland-Specific Training and National Certification

-While the Maryland-specific pathway may work for some individuals—especially those committed to staying in-state—it’s important to consider your long-term career goals.
+While the Maryland-specific pathway may work for some individuals, it’s important to consider your long-term career goals.
 Earning a PTCB certification not only satisfies Maryland’s training requirement but also gives you more flexibility, broader job opportunities, and a credential that’s respected across the country.

 Write your awesome label here.